thibaut-neoledge/azure-docs.fr-fr/articles/iot-hub/iot-hub-gateway-device-management.md

 <properties
- pageTitle="Activer les appareils gérés derrière une passerelle IoT | Microsoft Azure" description="Rubrique d’aide sur l’utilisation d’une passerelle IoT créée à l’aide du Kit de développement logiciel (SDK) de la passerelle, ainsi que des appareils gérés par IoT Hub." services="iot-hub" documentationCenter="" authors="chipalost"
+ pageTitle="Enable managed devices behind an IoT gateway | Microsoft Azure" description="Guidance topic using an IoT Gateway created using the Gateway SDK along with devices managed by IoT Hub." services="iot-hub" documentationCenter="" authors="chipalost"